parcelLab/parcelLab-js-plugin/Readme.md

 ## For shop users
 ### Adding to your webpage
 Just add the following files (`parcelLab.min.js` and `fontawesome.min.css` and `parcelLab.min.css`) to your webpage.
 Then just initialize a new parcelLab object.

+### Initializing the magic
+After adding the script you will have a new ParcelLab class in your global scope.
+Just create a new instance, with the rootDomId as a parameter and initialize it and you are good to go!

+### Example
 ```html
 <head>
   ...